ludaladila/Outfit_recommendation/README.md

 # 4. Application
  This is our demo [Outfit_recommendation](https://huggingface.co/spaces/yiqing111/Outfit_recommendation) .
  Users can upload a photo and receive personalized outfit suggestions, filtered by clothing categories, with product images and prices displayed.
+# 5. Ethics Statement
+This project is intended for educational and research purposes only.
+The outfit recommendations are generated based on image similarity and learned style patterns, and may not always reflect diverse cultural, gender, or body-style preferences.

+No personal data is stored or used beyond temporary image processing, and all recommendations are non-commercial and anonymized.

+We encourage responsible and inclusive use of AI models in fashion applications, and welcome further work to address fairness and representation in personalized recommendation systems.